Debt Ratio

 Assets

-Most small businesses have difficulty finding private capital for equity to fund assets especially assets for the expansion (growth) of a business.
+Most small businesses have difficulty finding private capital for equity to fund assets, especially assets for the expansion (growth) of a business.
 Assets are funded from two sources.
-The first source is equity which is customarily composed of the sale of ownership shares – stock and retained earnings (which are the lifetime retained profits from operations).
-The second source of capital to buy assets is from debt.
+The first source is equity, which is customarily composed of the sale of ownership shares – stock and retained earnings (which are the lifetime retained profits from operations).
+The second source of capital to buy assets is debt.
 Borrowing money is easier than obtaining capital equity.
-It is especially easier if the debt is collateralized like that required with bank loans.
-This chapter in the business ratio series explains the two underlying parts of debt, short and long-term liabilities.
+It is especially easier if the debt is collateralized, as is the required with bank loans.
+This chapter in the business ratio series explains the two underlying parts of debt, short-term and long-term liabilities.
 In addition, it will explain how they are calculated.
 This chapter goes further to elaborate on debt in comparison to the assets reported.
-Furthermore, leverage with debt is explained and why leverage is safer with some businesses and extremely risky with others.
-Finally, there are some nuances with debt that a reader should be aware of and how to discover and evaluate these critical aspects of debt.
-When done, the reader will have a greater appreciation of the debt ratio and how to apply this formula in evaluating performance of a business.
+Furthermore, leverage with debt is explained, and why leverage is safer with some businesses and extremely risky with others.
+Finally, there are some nuances with debt that a reader should be aware of, and how to discover and evaluate these critical aspects of debt.
+When done, the reader will have a greater appreciation of the debt ratio and how to apply this formula in evaluating the performance of a business.

 Debt Ratio Formula